clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **selected_index** (*Optional*, int8): The index of the item you wish to be selected.
 - **selected_text** (*Optional*, string): The text of the item you wish to be selected.
 - **symbol** (*Optional*, dict): A symbol (typically an chevron) is shown in dropdown list.
 If `dir` of the drop-down list is `LEFT` the symbol will be shown on the left, otherwise on the right.
 Choose a different [symbol](#lvgl-fonts) from those built-in or from your own customized font.
-- Style options from [lvgl-styling](#lvgl-styling) for the background of the button.
-Uses the typical background properties and [lvgl-widget-label](#lvgl-widget-label) text properties for the text on it. `text_font` can be used to set the font of the button part, including the symbol.
+- Style options from [Style properties](#lvgl-styling) for the background of the button.
+Uses the typical background properties and [`label`](#lvgl-widget-label) text properties for the text on it. `text_font` can be used to set the font of the button part, including the symbol.

 **Actions:**